pine-vm/pine/guide/csharp-coding-guidelines.md

 + Before an expression body.
 + Before the dot in a member access expression.
 + Before the expression part of a switch expression arm.
++ In a conditional expression (splitting it to multiple lines as described in the conditional expression rule below).

 Also, list forms such as argument lists, parameter lists, or object initializer lists must be switched to a multiline layout if the containing line exceeds the length threshold.